 Quick Reference Guide to Cold Weather Pool Management

-❄ Cold Weather, Power is On
+❄ Cold Weather And Power is On

 If you do have power to your home and are not being affected by power outages, keep your pool equipment operating at all times (24/7) until temperatures increase above freezing.

-If your power is out, weather conditions are concerning and temperatures are dropping, turn off all pool equipment breakers.
+- Turn off all pool equipment breakers.
 Even if your power is off, you must still turn off all breakers that supply power to your swimming pool equipment.

 ❄ Wait for Ice to Melt Naturally

 ❄ Reinstall Removed Items

 ❄ Get Expert Help

 Prepare for Severe Winter Weather